SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * api function
-    load config into an optionsmonitor in a static field, getting the snapshot on each call, so that it should speed it up whilst also supporting changing the config without restarting the app service
+    load config into an optionsmonitor in a static field, getting the snapshot on each call, so that it should speed it up whilst also supporting changing the config without restarting the app service now that we output properties directly, remove ncs_ prefix from properties, and change skos__prefLabel to something a bit more meaningful. will have to update the existing apis too though

 * publish to event grid
     how to keep aeg-sas-key header value secret? can liquid template pick up from config? no, nor javascript